 Juniors: Apply for $1,000 to pursue your dreams and passions this summer

-The grant is awarded annually to students who have achieved junior standing and are actively pursuing their passions for learning outside of the domain of assignments, credits and compulsory education.
+The grant is awarded annually to students who have achieved junior standing and actively pursue their passions for learning outside of the domain of assignments, credits and compulsory education.

-Grant money is to be used this summer, 2021, to actively pursue a passion or a dream.
+Grant money is to be used this summer to actively pursue a passion or a dream.
 Whatever you do is up to you; the project does not have to be connected to any particular field of study.

 Why this grant exists

 Michael W. Raymond, PhD, a professor of English at Stetson University until his death in 2007, believed that higher education was an opportunity for students to discover their passions.